moms-spaghetti/react_todo_list/readme.md

 ## Getting Started

-Clone the repo as instructed below and
+Clone the repo as instructed below and download npm modules.
 <br/><br/>

 ## Prerequisites